 The observation that like poles of a magnet repel each other had been made towards the end of the 16th century.
 In view of the widespread use of compasses prior to this time, it is surprising that the discovery had not been made earlier.
 Undoubtedly, a cause that contributed to the delay is the fact that a magnetized piece of iron, even if it is initially repelled when brought near a strong magnet, may be induced to reverse its polarity and so experience an attraction.
 See also Coulomb's law for magnets.

-The nature of magnetism
+Nature of magnetism

 The new phenomenon was studied in France by André Marie Ampère, who concluded that the nature of magnetism was quite different from what everyone had believed.
 It was basically a force between electric currents: two parallel currents in the same direction attract, in opposite directions repel.
 (Iron magnets are a very special case, which Ampère was also able to explain.)